diogoftp/ragnarok-pybot/README.md

 struct EntityList {      // Offset
    EntityList* next;     // 0
    EntityList* prev;     // 4
+   Entity* entity;       // 8
 };
 ```

-Each pointer pointed to a struct that is not completely known yet, but the offset 0x10 is always a pointer to what we called Entity in this project.
+Each pointer pointed to a struct that is not completely known yet, but the offset 0x8 is always a pointer to what we called Entity in this project.
 Other attributes from this struct seem to hold sprite information and pointer to monster HP struct.

 ![Entity list 1](img/entity_list_1.png)
 ![Entity list 2](img/entity_list_2.png)